 Do you know what you want to do, but don't know how to get there?
 This easy tool helps you to identify the classes you should take to prepare you for the right career.
 This interactive presentation will provide you with suggested WVHS business courses that will help to give you experience for the future.
 Feel free to explore different careers throughout the 24 different business courses.
-For more information see Mrs. Hendrickson, Department Chair, or any business teacher.
+For more information see Mrs. Heuer, Department Chair, or any business teacher.

 WVHS Business Department Philosophy

 The Business Education Department of Waubonsie Valley High School shares in the fundamental responsibilities of public education to assure that all students attain appropriate levels of achievement in areas vital to their continuing development.
 We feel that it is our responsibility to plan, implement, and update programs so students can attain a satisfactory level of achievement appropriate to either immediate employment or advanced education in preparation for later employment.
 Opportunities are abundant for students in the business world if their preparation is complete and if their attitudes are positive.
 The business teachers on our staff identify those opportunities for business students and help them to be ready to attain high goals in the future.